uioatle/dragoon/readme.md

 The projects in this solution are:
 - **MiraiReplayProcess:** The process in which direct address space recreation is performed.
 - **MiraiReplayer:** The replay component.
+Execution starts at main() in main.cpp.
 It performs direct address space recreation on MiraiReplayProcess and sets up a communication channel through shared memory with said process.
 It then JITs basic blocks and tells the replay process what to do next.
 - **MiraiReplayerDll:** In order for the replay process to have its address space recreated and code thereafter be replayed Dragoon needs to be injected as a DLL in the replay process.
 This is that DLL.
 It helps in recreating the address space and receives commands that it executes, most notably running the JITed code before returning to MiraiReplayer.
 - **Shared:** Contains shared code for the solution.
 The communication area code is shared between MiraiReplayer and MiraiReplayerDll, so it resides in here.
 - **TestExecutable:** A dummy program to test replay using direct address space recreation.
 It does some inline assembly and makes sure the JITer is able to properly instrument the basic blocks.